ThemeZee/occasio/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Kairos is a sleek and modern Blogging & Magazine WordPress Theme.
+Occasio is a sleek and modern Blogging & Magazine WordPress Theme.

 == Description ==

-Kairos is a sleek and modern Blogging & Magazine WordPress Theme, carefully designed for writers using the Gutenberg Block Editor.
+Occasio is a sleek and modern Blogging & Magazine WordPress Theme, carefully designed for writers using the Gutenberg Block Editor.
 The theme supports several blog layouts, extensive post settings and various page templates.
 It is also AMP-ready and accessible.
 Start your blog now!
-For more information about Kairos please go to https://themezee.com/themes/kairos/
+For more information about Occasio please go to https://themezee.com/themes/occasio/

 == Installation ==

 1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
 2. Click on the 'Upload Theme' button to upload the ZIP-file of the theme.
-3. Go to https://themezee.com/en/docs/kairos-documentation/ for a guide on how to use and customize this theme.
+3. Go to https://themezee.com/en/docs/occasio-documentation/ for a guide on how to use and customize this theme.

 == Changelog ==